pedrojunqueira/da-100/README.md

 There is a 1:1 relationship to Workspaces and App
-When publish the member or admin can allow users to share, download data and make copies of report (tick box options) If any changes made in the workspace they do not automatically get pushed to the app It needs to be updates A Workspace acts a staging area to to an app where it is the tools to the organisationwide can consume reports
+When publish the member or admin can allow users to share, download data and make copies of report (tick box options) If any changes made in the workspace they do not automatically get pushed to the app It needs to be updates A Workspace acts a staging area to to an app where it is the tools to the organization wide can consume reports

 Monitor Usage Performance
 - Usage metrics can only be accessed by Admin, Members or Contributors